yanna-dee/Apple-Philippines-Market-Analysis-Sales-Customer-Behavior-and-Revenue-Optimization/README.md

 | Sales        | Total revenue generated     |
 | Profit       | Profit earned from the sale |

+## Data Preparation

+Before performing analysis, the following checks were performed:
+1. Verified column data types
+2. Checked for missing values
+3. Confirmed date formatting

+### Sample Query
+SELECT *
+FROM ecommerce_sales
+WHERE sales IS NULL
+   OR profit IS NULL;

 ## References
 This project uses the "E-Commerce Sales Performance Analysis" from Kaggle.